The Best Activities, Attractions, Sights and Tours on the North Island

 Experience what New Zealand used to be like before human migration on Kapiti Island.
 After taking the ferry from Paraparaumu, you’ll arrive on the island with walking trails where it’s possible to spot a variety of rare native birds.

 Location: Paraparaumu, Wellington.
 See more things to do in the area in the 8 Best Things to Do in Paraparaumu.

 17. Soak in Mineral Hot Pools

-Thanks to the North Island’s geothermal activity, it’s not too difficult to find a pools complex fed by natural mineral hot springs.
-Some highlights include Taupo DeBrett’s (more info on Viator and Tripadvisor) and the Polynesian Spa in Rotorua (on Klook and KKday).
+Thanks to the North Island’s geothermal activity, it’s not too difficult to find a pool complex fed by natural mineral hot springs.
+Some highlights include Taupo DeBrett’s and the Polynesian Spa in Rotorua (on Klook and KKday).